Gir Cow Breed India

 For further details contact: Dr. J. V. Solanki, Dean, Veterinary College, Anand Agricultural University, Anand-388001.

 Read More About Gir Cow Breed

-What is also little know is the fact that Indian cows and buffaloes produce a more nutritious milk than the exotic breeds like Jersey and Holstein-Friesian.
+What is also little know is the fact that Indian cows and buffaloes produce more nutritious milk than the exotic breeds like Jersey and Holstein-Friesian.
 A recent study by Karnal-based National Bureau of Animal Genetic Resources (NBAGR) showed Indian cows have a rich A2 allele gene which helps them produce healthier milk.
 The frequency of this A2 allele in Indian breeds is 100 per cent whereas in exotic cattle breeds it is less than 60 per cent.
 Imported breeds possess A1 allele, which is considered to be associated with diabetes, obesity and cardiovascular diseases.
 Why do we want the future generations to be sick with lifestyle diseases?